 “I believe that the Vietnam government is looking at moving in this direction,” he said.
 “To only allow electric vehicles on the roads of the cities.
 They are planning this soon.”

 Since petroleum is relatively cheap and there is a lack of battery charging stations in certain Asian countries, some analysts said, it will be difficult for government legislation and regulations to work.
 Even if governments fast-track charging stations, at least five years are needed before the infrastructure is in place to handle demand.

 The Chinese government to date has ploughed huge incentives into low- and zero-emission vehicle ownership and manufacturing, as well as clean energy.
 For example, EVs in China are not subject to registration restrictions or driving bans on certain days in certain cities.
 Purchase incentives have supported high demand for EVs in the country so far.

-However, the big EV news from China in 2019 was the late March announcement that the country was scaling back on subsidies on EVs.
-The government said the move was meant to encourage local manufacturers to rely on innovation instead of handouts.
-Beijing said it intends to eliminate subsidies after 2020, but as of late October 2019, had not released the details.
+All this looked set to cool down when in 2019, the government announcement it was scaling back on subsidies for EVs.
+It said the move was meant to encourage local manufacturers to rely on innovation instead of handouts.
+Beijing said it intended to eliminate subsidies after 2020.

 The subsidy for BEVs with a driving range of 400 km and above was slashed by 50% to €3,700 from €7,300 per EV, according to the government, adding that to qualify for any subsidy an EV must have a driving range of at least 250 km.
 Purchase incentives are expected to be cut entirely after 2020.